Farama-Foundation/ViZDoom/docs/environments/default.md

 ## MultiBinary variants

 For each Gymnasium environment described below, there is also a MultiBinary variant available.
 These variants use `MultiBinary` action space instead of `Discrete` action space.
 This means that instead of selecting a single action from a list of predefined actions, the agent can press multiple buttons at the same time.
 This allows for more complex behaviors and combinations of actions.
 The MultiBinary variants have the same observation space, rewards, and configurations as their Discrete counterparts.
 The ViZDoom Gymnasium ids for MultiBinary variants are the same as the original ones, with the suffix `-MultiBinary` added before version.
 For example, the MultiBinary variant of `VizdoomBasic-v1` is `VizdoomBasic-MultiBinary-v1`.
 ViZDoom is intended to be played using multiple buttons at the same time, so using MultiBinary action space is often more natural.
 However, originally these environments were introduced with Discrete action space, because of that we decided to introduce MultiBinary variants alongside the original ones.
+We recommend using multi binary variants.

 ## BASIC